Destination Host Unreachable -Fix Ping Error Message

 1. Your Default Gateway

-2. Destination Gateway
+2. Remote Gateway

-Well, it is simple.
 All you have to do is to analyze the ping reply carefully.
-Check the format of the message.
-Two types of error messages are common on Windows devices.

 1. Reply from x.x.x.x Destination Host Unreachable